rutuja4201/Restaurant-Reservation-System/README.md

 # Restaurant-Reservation-System

 This is a Restaurant reservation system for confirming booking of table at Restaurant.
-HTML, CSs and basics of Javascript have been used to make this project.
+HTML, CSS and basics of Javascript have been used to make this project.

 ![image](https://user-images.githubusercontent.com/75140561/147392207-ff9c91cd-899c-427f-b314-fe4a0a3bc2cb.png)